Skip to content

 skillstringyesAgent skill invoked when the ceremony fires.

-notifyChannelstringnoDiscord channel slug for outcome notifications.
+notifyChannelstringnoDiscord channel ID for outcome notifications.

 enabledbooleannoWhether this ceremony is active.
 Defaults to true.